Venezuelan government says it stopped ‘invasion’ launched from Colombia

 Alemán and others briefed on the effort would not clarify the precise objective of Sunday’s incursion.

-Néstor Reverol, Maduro’s Interior Minister, appeared on television Sunday morning to denounce what he called the “invasion by sea.”
+Néstor Reverol, Maduro’s interior minister, appeared on television Sunday morning to denounce what he called the “invasion by sea.”

-“A group of terrorists, mercenaries, from Colombia,” he said, and claimed their purpose was the “assassination of leaders of the revolutionary government.”
+“A group of terrorists, mercenaries, from Colombia” is how he described the participants.
+He said their purpose was the “assassination of leaders of the revolutionary government.”

-Observers stressed that it would take a substantial vessel to reach that part of Venezuela from the Colombian coast, as the Maduro government claimed.
-In addition, any attempt to reach strategic points in Caracas would have meant traversing one of two roads, both of which contain military check points.

 U.S. officials expressed skepticism.